Mindfulness: much more than merely meditation

 Slow and steady

 In general, we breathe somewhere between 12 and 20 times per minute.
 During a typical yoga class, that will drop to just six.
-This in turn tells the parasympathetic nervous system that we’re safe, and lowers our stress levels.
+This in turn tells the parasympathetic nervous system that we’re safe, and lowers our tension levels.
 Clearly, yoga’s reputation for tranquility is well-earned.

-However, yoga isn’t necessarily practical, and can sometimes actually induce stress (if you’ve ever tried to hold the crow pose, you’ll know what we’re talking about).
+However, yoga isn’t necessarily practical, and can sometimes actually induce tension (if you’ve ever tried to hold the crow pose, you’ll know what we’re talking about).
 Using yoga breathing techniques throughout the day is a simple way to bring a little extra calm to a hectic world.

 How to hack your breathing